mw00847/molecular-interactions/README.md

 The FTIR has been collected on a Nicolet iD7 with a resolution of 4cm-1. acetone = 10.csv with increasing water -> 0.csv = water.

-The peak centres of the mixtures is determined using Voigt peak fitting.
+The carbonyl (~1700cm-1) peak of each concentration is determined using Voigt peak fitting.
 (voigt_peak_centre.py)

+The QM data has been created as below,

 1. Optimise the xyz complexes of acetone and water